 St. Louis, Missouri

 Stuffed bears that tots can't wait to build themselves.
 That has made for average annual profit growth of 108.8% over the past three years.

 Kids all over the world are stuffing millions of these furry creatures, making No. 25 Build-A-Bear Workshop Inc. (BBW) the latest high-flying retail concept.
 At an average price of $32, the bears, dogs, and other creatures are far from cheap.
 Every piece of clothing hikes the price, and has helped Build-A-Bear roar to $600 per square foot in annual sales -- double the U.S. average for mall stores.
 The 176-store chain boosted sales 41%, to $301.7 million, in 2004, while net income nearly tripled, to $20 million.

 Build-A-Bear is the brainchild of Maxine K. Clark, 56, the company's energetic CEO.
 After 25 years with May Department Stores Co.
 (MAY), she stepped away in 1996 to find something more creative.
 Clark, who loves children but doesn't have any of her own, became intrigued with the idea of stuffed animals while taking her neighbor's kids to the mall.
 During the Internet boom, malls were considered dinosaur destinations.
 But Clark figured they just needed some imagination.
 "Ray Kroc didn't invent hamburgers," she says of McDonald's Corp.
 (MCD) entrepreneur.
-"He just invented a way to do it differently."FENDING OFF THE FAD CURSEClark is well aware of the risk that the Build-A-Bear concept could grow stale, like all the Cabbage Patch Dolls and Beanie Babies of years gone by.
+"He just invented a way to do it differently."

+Clark is well aware of the risk that the Build-A-Bear concept could grow stale, like all the Cabbage Patch Dolls and Beanie Babies of years gone by.
 She's working hard to fend off the fad curse.
 The bear accessories sold at the stores change along with children's fickle tastes.
 After Spider-Man hysteria hit full throttle, for example, Build-A-Bear added bear-size Spidey costumes.
 Retail experts say the experience of making a bear -- nearly theatrical for boys and girls alike -- sets Build-A-Bear apart from past kid crazes.
-And similar to Harley-Davidson (HDI) computers, the customization feature is so satisfying, says analyst Jaison Blair of Rochdale Securities Corp., that it "builds fiercely loyal customers."
+And similar to Harley-Davidson (HDI) motorcycles or Dell (DELL) computers, the customization feature is so satisfying, says analyst Jaison Blair of Rochdale Securities Corp., that it "builds fiercely loyal customers."

 Maintaining Build-A-Bear's torrid pace will present significant hurdles.
 Clark plans to open at least 25 North American locations every year, plus additional outlets overseas, where there are already 15 franchises.
 But in some cities, new stores have cannibalized sales at existing locations -- a problem that could continue to dog the company.
 In 2002 and 2003, same-store sales at Build-A-Bears open for more than one year fell 10% and 16%, respectively.
 In 2004 they rebounded 18%, but that was partly due to a $24 million ad campaign, which included a blitz during Saturday television cartoons.